SlawomirR/SlawomirR.github.io/README.md

+This page is intended to be as "all in one" place with links to sample front-ends for some of my APIs  (back-end).

-I'll be updating this page with new portfolio projects.
+I'll be keeping this page updated.